-2. It is amazing how soon after making the decision to take a break from Facebook, my morning rituals have transformed.
+I like to use original art to decorate the covers of my generic journals, (especially if they are as symbolic as acorns before oak trees.)
+As for the leftovers, some lucky beloveds might get those by carrier pigeon from me one day.2.
+It is amazing how soon after making the decision to take a break from Facebook, my morning rituals have transformed.
 My yoga practice has deepened powerfully and through it creativity is tumbling.

 3. Of the other wonderful things I’ve received in the mail, I finally got my second-hand Amazon copy of Marc Ian Barasch’s Healing Dreams.
 It is such a fantastic book, that I’m having to jot down notes in my journal every few pages.
 As well as being a great researcher and wordsmith, Barasch is a rare and intrepid spelunker of his own unconscious.

 After a series of nightmares saved his life by leading him to a treatable cancer in his thyroid, he became a devotee of the Dreamtime.
 Though he published this book in 2000, I was only turned on to Barasch when Sun Magazine published this fantastic interview.